kyuz0/amd-r9700-vllm-toolboxes/README.md

-# AMD R9700 — vLLM Toolbox/Container (gfx1201, PyTorch)
+# AMD Radeon 9700 AI PRO (gfx1201) — vLLM Toolbox/Container

 An **fedora-based** Docker/Podman container that is **Toolbx-compatible** (usable as a Fedora toolbox) for serving LLMs with **vLLM** on **AMD Radeon R9700 (gfx1201)**.
 Built on the PyTorch nightly base to make ROCm on R9700 practical for day‑to‑day use.